szubi/Router/README.md

 // set first track

 // you can always set your request type,
-// so you can define four the same url addresses with different request
+// so you can define few the same url addresses with different request

 $router->add(
     '/',
     [
-        'module' => Namespace1\Namespace2\Namespace3,
+        'module' => 'FirstNamespace\Second\Third',
         'controller' => 'Controller',
         'action' => 'action'
     ],